Baptistemontan/leptos_i18n/docs/book/src/usage/03_subcontext.md

 This will actually make the sub-context provided in the `<Sub />` component replace the parent context and leak into the `<Home />` component.

-`leptos::provide_context` has a section about shadowing in there docs, the best approach is to use a provider:
+`leptos::provide_context` has a section about shadowing in there docs.
+The best approach is to use a provider:

 ```rust
 #[component]